FOR CA / CS / CMA / LAWYERS ADVISING INDIAN STARTUPS

 Glossary of Startup Terms

-200+ terms — SAFE, CCPS, ROFR, drag-along, liquidation waterfall, anti-dilution, IFC, MFN, pari passu — explained for a generalist practitioner.
+SAFE, CCPS, ROFR, drag-along, liquidation waterfall, anti-dilution, IFC and more, explained for a generalist practitioner (Appendix B).

 “Chapter 6 on funding instruments is the one I keep going back to.
-The way Rule 11UA's eight valuation methodologies are mapped against the FEMA pricing workflow, and the practical reality that the Section 56(2)(viib) abolition does not remove the need for the valuation report, is exactly the level of clarity my practice was missing.”
+The way the Rule 11UA valuation methods are mapped against the FEMA pricing workflow, and the practical reality that the Section 56(2)(viib) abolition does not remove the need for the valuation report, is exactly the level of clarity my practice was missing.”

 — CA Deepak Bhasi · Startup Advisor & Fundraising Specialist